A geometric simplex method in infinite-dimensional spaces: Technical issue in and proposed fix

 \subsubsection{Acknowledgements}

 The authors would like to thank Google's Gemini, xAI's Grok, and OpenAI's ChatGPT for technical assistance in the preparation of this manuscript, including assistance in verifying proofs and identifying grammar issues and typos.
+We would also like to thank an anonymous associate editor at \emph{Mathematical Programming} for pointing out a technical issue with an earlier version of the manuscript.
+Christopher Thomas Ryan is funded by Natural Sciences and Engineering Research Council of Canada (NSERC) [Grant RGPIN-2020-06488], by the Social Sciences and Humanities Research Council of Canada (SSHRC) [Grant AWD-029333].